hessu/aprsc/doc/CONFIGURATION.md

     - igate - igate / client port with user-specified filters
     - udpsubmit - UDP packet submission port (8080)
     - dupefeed - duplicate packets dropped by the server

+ *  protocol: either tcp or udp

+ *  address: the local address to listen on. "::" for IPv6 `IN6ADDR_ANY`
+    (all local IPv6 addresses), "0.0.0.0" for IPv4 `INADDR_ANY` (all local
+    IPv4 addresses).
+On Linux and Solaris, just put "::" here and it will handle both IPv6 and IPv4 connections with a single configuration line!
+On FreeBSD, separate IPv4 and IPv6 listeners are needed.

+ *  port: the local TCP or UDP port to listen on.

  *  options: one more of: